artrag/SDCC-msx-2-scrolling-test/README.md

 Press enter to return to dos

-Nex step is moving from msxdos to a Konami SCC megarom.
+Next step is moving from msxdos to a Konami SCC megarom.